 2011: We opened our first facility outside Minnesota, an outpatient program in Seattle Washington’s Westlake neighborhood.
 We also opened a 10-bed adolescent residential program in St. Paul’s historic Toogood Building, which includes outpatient services for adolescents and their families.

-Today, The Emily Program’s clinical and administrative staff has grown to over 330 people, offering an unusually wide range of outpatient and group treatment services for eating disorders and related problems.
+Today, The Emily Program’s clinical and administrative staff has grown to nearly 400 people, offering an unusually wide range of outpatient and group treatment services for eating disorders and related problems.

 Miller believes the program is unique because our foundation is outpatient services: